nirajp82/Learn_AI_ML/README.md

 * 10–15 hrs/week (part-time), 48 weeks total
 * Each course or resource kept **separate per week**
 * Weekly **project/checkpoint** ensures practical learning

----

-If you want, I can also **turn this into a visual calendar** (like a table with weeks on one axis and tasks/courses/projects laid out), so it’s easier to **track progress week-by-week**.

-Do you want me to do that next?